samuelhigbee/samuelhigbee.github.io/research.md

 The joint experimental design and policy choice problem is a dynamic optimization problem with a very high-dimensional state space, since the chosen policy depends on the realized experimental data.
-We propose a tractable low-dimensional approximation to the problem which depends only on posterior estimates of the marginal effect of the policy, and show this approximation yields an asymptotically optimal
+I propose a tractable low-dimensional approximation to the problem which depends only on posterior estimates of the marginal effect of the policy, and show this approximation yields an asymptotically optimal